FACES TEAM

 M.E.
 SANDERS

+"Hello, my name is Mary Elizabeth "M.E."
+Sanders.
+I was born and raised in Beaufort, SC, and graduated from the College of Charleston in 2020.
+(Go Cougs!)
 I have a long history with the FACES organization.
-My twin sister and I were born with Pfeiffer's Syndrome, and FACES assisted our family when we had to travel for specialized craniofacial surgeries when we were young girls.
+My twin sister and I were born with Pfeiffer syndrome, and FACES assisted our family when we had to travel for specialized craniofacial surgeries when we were young girls.
 A few years ago, Ashley Rhodes reached out and presented her dreams of starting a camp for children affected by a craniofacial condition.
 When Ashley shared her dreams, I knew I wanted to come as a camp counselor and provide a wonderful experience for children whose lives are anything but ordinary at times.